 Confluence Park (0.6 miles northeast of Downtown Aquarium): Located at the confluence of the South Platte River and Cherry Creek, this is the historic heart of Denver, marking the original settlement of Denver (est. 1858) and the revitalization of the river corridor following the 1965 flood.
 Today it's a hub for people-watching and outdoor recreation, with the river trail system and everything from kayakers to fishermen to stand-up paddleboarders in the water and the city's flagship REI location in a historic redbrick on the park's edge.

-The park is also the station for the Denver Trolley, running south along the river to Broncos Stadium.
+The park is also the station for the Denver Trolley, running south along the river to Empower Field.
 Riders board a 1911 trolley car to get a glimpse at the last vestige of a rail system that once spanned more than 250 miles.

 Commons Park (0.4 miles northeast of Confluence Park): This former railyard has been reinvented and restored as a mixed-use area fronted by a park and river promenade.
 You'll find Denver Skatepark on the north end of Commons Park, with 60,000 square feet of features to test your skateboarding mettle.
 The park sits at a nexus: You can cross the Millennium Bridge into LoDo or take the Highland Bridge to Platte Street, home to My Brother's Bar and Denver Beer Co.